 How Are We Doing?From 1999 to 2015, the average number of infant deaths per year associated with birth defects was 78.8.
 The average infant mortality rate associated with birth defects was 1.6 deaths per 1,000 live births.

 The first 28 days of life are critical for babies with a birth defect.
 Of those babies in Utah with a birth defect that died during their first year of life, most died within the first 28 days of life.

 Additional information about infant mortality is available at [http://ibis.health.utah.gov/indicator/view/InfMort.html]

-How Do We Compare With the U.S.?Utah data is consistent with the general pattern observed in the United States as a whole and in other developed countries, in that birth defects contribute to a substantial proportion (between a quarter and a third) of all infant deaths.
+How Do We Compare With the U.S.?Utah data is consistent with the general pattern observed in the United States, in that birth defects contribute to a substantial proportion (approximately 30%) of all infant deaths.